-Egan Energy Communications (EEC) is a national communications firm specializing in the electricity and energy industries.
+Egan Energy Communications (EEC) is a national communications firm working exclusively in the utility and energy industries.
 Founded in 2009, EEC is powered by John Egan's 30 years of utility-industry experience and knowledge.
-He provides utilities with cost-effective writing and consulting services based on minimal ramp-up time, a broad national network and deep industry expertise.
+He provides clients with cost-effective writing and consulting services based on minimal ramp-up time, a broad national network and deep industry expertise.